 If you want top-dollar, uniqueness must be paired with quality.

-Scarcity is not a buzzword.
-It is pricing power.
+Scarcity is Not a Buzzword.
+It is Pricing Power

 When a home is hard to find, the right buyers get serious quickly.
 Especially if they have been watching the market for months waiting for the right one.
+However, scarcity can backfire if you overreach.

-Why comps are harder for unique homes
+Why Are Comps harder for unique homes?

 Traditional homes often have plenty of comps: